adriaan-vd-graaf/genome_integration/docs/source/index.rst

 between gene expression and complex traits, implicitly correcting for unobserved pleiotropy even if there is only as single instrumental variable available.

+The source code of the package can be found at `github <https://github.com/adriaan-vd-graaf/genome_integration>`_

 Structure of the package
 -------------------------
 ``genome_integration`` is the library and ``./mr_link/`` has the programs for an implementation of MR-link.